forge-ext/forge/README.md

 ## !
 Development is now towards GNOME-4x !
 The `main` branch contains gnome-4x code.
-`legacy` and `gnome-3-36` is now the source for gnome-x development.
+The `legacy` and `gnome-3-36` are the same and is now the source for gnome-3x.

 ## !
 Major Changes !
 - BREAKING styles: [#63](https://github.com/jmmaranan/forge/issues/63)